-Terms of the New Watson Note
+Terms of the 2004 Note

-The New Watson Note in the principal amount of \$5.0 million as purchased by the Watson Note Purchasers is secured by a first lien on all of the Company's and its subsidiaries' assets, senior to the lien securing the Outstanding Debentures and all other Company indebtedness, carries a floating rate of interest equal to the prime rate plus 4.5% and matures on September 30, 2007.
+The 2004 Note in the principal amount of \$5.0 million as purchased by the Watson Note Purchasers is secured by a first lien on all of the Company's and its subsidiaries' assets, senior to the lien securing the Outstanding Debentures and all other Company indebtedness, carries a floating rate of interest equal to the prime rate plus 4.5% (paid quarterly in the Company's common stock) and matures on June 30, 2007.

-Sale of Certain Company Assets to IVAX
+Sale of Certain Company Assets

-On March 19, 2004, the Company and its wholly-owned subsidiary, Axiom Pharmaceutical Corporation, entered into an Asset Purchase Agreement with IVAX Pharmaceuticals New York LLC ("IVAX").
+On March 19, 2004, the Company and its wholly-owned subsidiary, Axiom Pharmaceutical Corporation ("Axiom"), entered into an Asset Purchase Agreement with IVAX Pharmaceuticals New York LLC ("IVAX").
 Pursuant to the Purchase Agreement, the Company and Axiom agreed to sell to IVAX substantially all of the Company's assets used in the operation of the Company's former generic manufacturing and packaging operations located in Congers, New York in consideration of an immediate payment of \$2.0 million and an additional payment \$0.5 million upon receipt of shareholder approval of the transaction.
-Shareholder approval of the asset sale transaction with IVAX was obtained on August 12, 2004 and the closing was completed on August 13, 2004, at which time the Company received the remaining payment of \$500,000 from IVAX.
+Shareholder approval of the asset sale transaction with IVAX was obtained on August 12, 2004 and the closing was completed on August 13, 2004, at which time the Company received the remaining payment of \$0.5 million IVAX.